syself/cluster-api-provider-hetzner/docs/topics/quickstart.md

 ## Hetzner Dedicated / Bare Metal Server

-If you want to create a cluster with bare metal servers, you need to additionally set up the robot credentials in the preparation step.
-As described in the [reference](/docs/reference/hetzner-bare-metal-machine-template.md), you need to manually buy bare metal servers before-hand.
+If you want to create a cluster with bare metal servers, you will also need to set up the robot credentials in the preparation step.
+As described in the [reference](/docs/reference/hetzner-bare-metal-machine-template.md), you need to buy bare metal servers beforehand manually.
 To use bare metal servers for your deployment, you should choose one of the following flavors:

 | Flavor                                       | What it does                                                                                                                                 |
 | -------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------- |